amaiya/ktrain/FAQ.md

 ### How can I speed up BERT and DistilBERT predictions on CPUs?

-If you are using a Hugging Face `transformers` model (e.g., BERT, DistilBERT), predictions made one at a time will be faster than supplying a list of inputs to the `predict` method.
+If you are using a Hugging Face `transformers` model (e.g., BERT, DistilBERT), predictions made one at a time may be faster than supplying a list of inputs to the `predict` method.
- For instance, in the example below, supplying a single document to `predictor.predict` in a loop will be faster than supplying `list_of_docs` as direct input to `predictor.predict`:
+ For instance, in the example below, supplying a single document to `predictor.predict` in a loop may be faster than supplying `list_of_docs` as direct input to `predictor.predict`:

 ```python